-Others, however, like to lie on their back, fully stretched, or on their side, legs stretched out in front of them.
+Others however, like to lie on their back fully stretched or on their side, legs stretched out in front of them.

-For a comfortable night's sleep, your pet needs to be able to stretch out fully without resorting to hanging his body or his head over the edge of the bed.
+For a comfortable night's sleep, your pet needs to be able to stretch out fully (should he wish) without resorting to hanging his body or his head over the edge of the bed.

-Whatever position he sleeps in, his bed needs to be big enough to accommodate his entire head and body, so it's really important to buy the right size.
+Whatever position your Cocker sleeps in, his bed needs to be big enough to accommodate his entire head and body so it's really important to buy the right size.

-Once you know what size of bed your pet will need, you may want to consider the following before making your choice:
+Once you know what size of bed your Cocker Spaniel will need, you may want to consider the following before making your choice:

-Unfortunately, when we bought our first dog bed for Max, we didn't get it quite right.
+Unfortunately, when I bought Max's first bed, I didn't get it quite right.

 Although the main bed itself was washable on a gentle wash cycle, the pillow insert wasn't - which I've since discovered is very often the case.

-Rather than throw it away, we resolved the problem by unpicking some of the stitching at one end of the pillow, removing the lump of filling and replacing it with bean bag filling (fire retardant of course!).
+Rather than throw it away I resolved the problem by unpicking some of the stitching at one end of the pillow, removing the lump of filling and replacing it with (washable) bean bag filling (fire retardant of course!).

 There are many dogs who don't have a bed, but sleep in a crate with a couple of dog blankets or a fitted piece of vet bedding; however, there are also many dogs which have both!

-sleeping dogs in your bed can be dangerous - we recommend you give it some serious consideration before you decide to allow your Cocker Spaniel onto your bed - controversial discussion follows.
+sleeping dogs in your bed can be dangerous and I recommend that you at least give it some serious consideration before you decide to allow your Cocker Spaniel onto your bed.